lisp-mirror/linux-packaging/README.md

 - Copy everything into a folder
 - Archive that folder

-And you have to somehow figure out how to distribute that folder.
+And the user has to somehow figure out how to "install" that archive.

 `linux-packaging` is taking another approach: